European shares rebound on earnings boost | Business

 European shares rebound on earnings boost

-The STOXX 600 has declined 6% on the year so far, with cyclical bank shares and financial services down 5% and 10%, respectively.
-Credit Suisse fell 1.7% after the Swiss bank said it expects a first-quarter net loss and higher negative impacts from Russia's invasion of Ukraine.
+A clutch of positive earnings including from chipmaker ASML and consumer stock Danone, helped European shares rebound on Wednesday, although worries over the Ukraine-Russia war, slowing growth and rising yields kept gains in check.

-European shares rose on Wednesday after a few positive earnings reports lifted sentiment, while worries over the Ukraine war, slowing growth and rising yields kept gains in check.
-The pan-European STOXX 600 ticked up 0.4% after shedding 0.8% in the previous session as European and U.S. bond yields surged on Tuesday on expectations of tighter monetary policy.
-Banks and food & beverage stocks rose 1.6% and 1.4%, respectively.
+A clutch of positive earnings including from chipmaker ASML and consumer stock Danone, helped European shares rebound on Wednesday, although worries over the Ukraine-Russia war, slowing growth and rising yields kept gains in check.
+The pan-European STOXX 600 ticked up 0.8% making back all of Tuesday's losses.
+Rising bond yields which had pressured stocks, fell on Wednesday but were still at elevated levels on hopes of central bank tightening.

-ASML Holding NV, a key supplier to computer chip makers, climbed 4.4% following a first-quarter sales beat, boosting tech shares.
-Danone jumped 7.4% after the French food group posted stronger quarterly sales growth and maintained its 2022 targets, while Heineken NV rose 4.2% on a sharper rise in quarterly beer sales as bars reopened, allowing the firm to also stick to its 2022 forecast.
+Technology stocks were the biggest gainers as chipmaker ASML Holding climbed 5.3% following a first-quarter sales beat.
+Danone jumped 5.8% after the French food group posted stronger quarterly sales growth and maintained its 2022 targets, while Heineken rose 5.2% on a sharper rise in quarterly beer sales, allowing the firm to stick to its 2022 forecast.

-Commodity-linked mining and oil stocks fell 1.1% and 0.4%, respectively.
-Rio Tinto fell 2.6% after reporting lower iron ore shipments in the first quarter and warning of risks from inflation, China's pandemic-related lockdowns and the Ukraine war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)